My Favorite Year (musical): Production history

-The musical opened on Broadway at Lincoln Center's Vivian Beaumont Theater on December 10, 1992 and closed on January 10, 1993 after 36 performances and 45 previews.
+The musical opened on Broadway at Lincoln Center's Vivian Beaumont Theater on December 10, 1992, and closed on January 10, 1993, after 36 performances and 45 previews.
 The cast included Evan Pappas, Tim Curry, Tom Mardirosian, Katie Finneran, Andrea Martin (in her Broadway debut), Josh Mostel, and Lainie Kazan, who reprised the role of Benjy's mother she had played in the film.
 The show was directed by Ron Lagomarsino and choreographed by Thommie Walsh, with scenic design by Thomas Lynch, costume design by Patricia Zipprodt, and lighting design by Jules Fisher, with associate lighting designer Peggy Eisenhauer.

-The creative team constantly reworked the troubled production during previews.
+The production experienced many challenges, and constant revisions were made by the creative team during previews.

 My Favorite Year received mixed-to-negative reviews.
 The New York Timess Frank Rich called the musical "a missed opportunity, a bustling but too frequently flat musical that suffers from another vogue of the 1950s, an identity crisis," and disapproved of the melodramatic turn taken in the show's second act.
-Time magazine wrote that is a "barren Broadway musical."
+Time magazine called it a "barren Broadway musical."

-An original cast recording was released on the RCA Victor label.
+The original cast recording was released by RCA Victor.

 In March 2007, The Chicago Sun-Times revealed that Flaherty and Ahrens were "reworking the show with an eye on a new Broadway production."
 Flaherty said that "In hindsight, I think our decision to paint the musical in somewhat darker colors was a mistake."
 Among the revisions made to the show are two new songs, incorporated into a March 2007 production of the show at the Bailiwick Repertory Theatre, Chicago.

 Musicals Tonight! in New York City presented a staged concert in April 2003.

 The York Theatre Company Musicals in Mufti in New York City presented a staged concert in December 2014.
 Lynn Ahrens reminisced about the first time Andrea Martin sang "Professional Showbizness Comedy": "It bombed....
 By the time we got done with our rewrites...she stopped the show."

 Cast

 Plot

-In the 1950s, Benjy Stone (a Mel Brooks-type), is a sketch writer for a live television variety show starring King Kaiser (a Sid Caesar-type) ("Twenty Million People").
+In the 1950s, Benjy Stone (a Mel Brooks-type), is a sketch writer for a live television variety show starring King Kaiser (a Sid Caesar-type).
 Signed for a guest appearance is Alan Swann (an Errol Flynn-type), a one-time movie idol whose career was disrupted by his addiction to alcohol and loose women.
-Benjy writes a sketch for Swann about a Musketeer and a princess being captured ("The Musketeer Sketch").
 The task of keeping him sober and celibate until airtime falls to Benjy, who soon finds himself involved in a sequence of shenanigans.
 Various characters, including Benjy's pushy mother Belle Steinberg Carroca and Alan Swann's estranged daughter Tess, complicate Benjy's task.
 The other writers, Sy, Alice and Herb, add to the chaos.